gregbreese/edgy-examples/Minimum Spanning Tree/readme.md

 ## Prim.xml

-Contains an implementation of Prim's Algorithm for MST.
+Contains blocks an implementation of Prim's Algorithm for MST.

+## Muddy City project.xml

+Based on the activity at http://csunplugged.org/minimal-spanning-trees